dsc-courses/dsc80-2023-fa/syllabus.md

 Lecture notebooks will be your main resource in this class.
 You can access them, along with all course materials, by pulling from the course GitHub repository, [github.com/dsc-courses/dsc80-2023-fa](https://github.com/dsc-courses/dsc80-2023-fa).
 We will also link HTML previews of each lecture notebook from the course homepage; you can use these to annotate the lecture notebooks with a tablet, if you'd like.

-There is also a set of notes written by Aaron Fraenkel for this course that can be found at [notes.dsc80.com](https://notes.dsc80.com), though they are a work in progress.
+The course textbook is called _Learning Data Science_ and is available online via your UCSD O'Reilly library subscription or at [https://learningds.org/]().

 ### Discussions and Lab Reflections

-Starting in Week 2, discussions will be held in-person on Friday from 10-10:50AM in [Center Hall 212].
+Starting in Week 1, discussions will be held in-person on Friday from 10-10:50AM in [Center Hall 212].
 Discussion sections will be podcasted.

 You'll spend the vast majority of your time in this course on [labs](#labs) and [projects](#projects), which you'll read more about in the sections below.
 The labs you complete each week will give you hands-on practice with the tools and techniques introduced in lectures.
 While completing the labs is important, it's also important to _reflect_ on your lab work once grades are released, and think about how you could have approached problems differently (e.g. more efficiently).

-Therefore, in discussion sections on Friday, we will take up solutions to a _subset_ of the lab that was due that Monday (4 days **before** discussion).
+Therefore, in discussion sections on Friday, we discuss solutions to a _subset_ of the lab that was due that Monday (4 days **before** discussion).
 When you attend, you'll have a chance to discuss your implementation with course staff and hear how others attempted the problems.
 Hopefully, you'll leave with a stronger understanding of the learning objectives of the lab.

 To encourage you to attend and reflect, we will offer extra credit to those who do **all 3** of the following:

 1. Submit the lab.
 1. Attend discussion section in-person on Friday.
 1. Satisfactorily complete a **Lab Reflection** form for the lab that was taken up in discussion by **Friday** at 11:59PM.
 The reflection form, hosted on Gradescope, will ask you to comment on how your answers compared to the solution and how you could've approached the problems differently (even if you received full credit on the problems that were taken up).

-Since there are 9 labs, there will be 9 lab reflections and 9 discussion sections in which we take up lab solutions.
-For each lab **that you submit**, if you attend the corresponding discussion section **and** complete the lab reflection form, you will receive 0.3% of extra credit added to your overall grade.
-This can add up to 0.3% * 9 = **2.7%** of extra credit for your overall grade.
+Since there are 8 labs, there will be 8 lab reflections and 8 discussion sections in which we take up lab solutions.
+For each lab **that you submit**, if you attend the corresponding discussion section **and** complete the lab reflection form, you will receive 0.25% of extra credit added to your overall grade.
+This can add up to 0.25% \* 8 = **2%** of extra credit for your overall grade.

 Note that:

 - To earn extra credit for a particular lab, you must submit the lab, attend discussion, **and** complete the reflection form to receive the EC.
 If you fail to do all 3 of these things, you won't receive extra credit.
 - We will be manually grading the Lab Reflection forms for completion.
 In order to receive credit, you'll need to provide meaningful responses.
 Simply saying "I could've made my code more efficient" is not enough to receive credit – what was suboptimal about your implementation?
 What benefits and drawbacks are there to the solutions you heard in discussion?